waholulu/medival_village/game design.md

   4. **Sell Surplus** if inventory is too large.
   5. **At night in winter**, burn wood if possible; else penalize health/happiness.
 - **Fallback**:
-  - If a role’s tool is broken or absent, produce partial yield.
+  - If a role's tool is broken or absent, produce partial yield.
   - Continue partial yield until a new tool is acquired.

 ### **5.2 Market Operations**